TheoBounac/SUMMER-SCHOOL-RL/README.md

   <br>
  </p>

-# <h2 align="center">G1 RL Deploy Python</h2>
+# <h2 align="center">Go2 RL Deploy Python</h2>

-**This repository provides a Python deployment framework for the Unitree G1 humanoid robot, designed to run reinforcement-learning policies both in simulation and on real hardware.**
+**This repository provides a Python deployment framework for the Unitree Go2 quadrupped robot, designed to run reinforcement-learning policies both in simulation and on real hardware.**
-**It supports SIM-to-SIM deployment in MuJoCo as well as SIM-to-REAL execution on the physical G1 robot, with a focus on UI control and safety during deployment.**
+**It supports SIM-to-SIM deployment in MuJoCo as well as SIM-to-REAL execution on the physical Go2 robot, with a focus on UI control.**

-**It deploys RL policies trained for locomotion and teleoperated whole-body control.**
+**It deploys RL policies trained for locomotion **

 <table align="center" style="border-collapse:collapse;">